So much more than soap.

 Loving life in the heart of the Yukon

-When I moved to Mayo, to live on my traditional territory I envisioned reconnecting with my community, elders, land, and language.
+When I moved to Mayo to live on my traditional territory, I envisioned reconnecting with my community, Elders, land, and language.

 It was when I came home to find local children had left baskets full of wild rose petals for my soaps that I knew I had made the right choice.

 I am also a professional heritage worker, who continues to bring Northern Tutchone culture and heritage to the forefront of life in the central Yukon.
-As an active advocate for my First Nation and a dedicated community builder, I stay busy with the Stewart Valley Farmers market, yoga, advocacy work, and kick sledding around beautiful Mayo, Yukon.
-I am an Indigenous, Northern, community advocate, having worked on oral history, academic, and projects, all with the over-arching goal of empowering northern peoples and engaging with our lands.
+As an active advocate for my First Nation and a dedicated community builder, I stay busy with the Stewart Valley Farmer's market, yoga, advocacy work, and kick sledding around beautiful Mayo, Yukon.
+I am an Indigenous, Northern, community advocate, having worked on oral history, academics, and projects, all with the over-arching goal of empowering northern peoples and engaging with our lands.